ZachBeta/DOOM.rb/RENDERER.md

 - Calculate texture coordinates based on wall hit positions
 - Use efficient texture lookup methods
 - Consider texture caching

+## Testing Approach

+### Manual Testing Strategy
+We've adopted a manual testing approach for the renderer components due to the visual nature of rendering and the challenges of automated testing for graphical output.
+This approach includes:

+1. **Manual Observation**
+   - Run the game with `rake test_renderer_manual[time_limit]`
+   - Observe wall rendering, colors, and visual artifacts
+   - Test player movement and collision detection
+   - Verify minimap functionality and accuracy
+   - Check FPS counter and debug information display

+2. **Log Analysis**
+   - Analyze performance metrics from logs
+   - Track FPS statistics (average, minimum, maximum)
+   - Identify any errors or warnings in the logs
+   - Monitor memory usage and performance bottlenecks

+3. **Documentation**
+   - Document observations in WORKLOGS.md using the provided template
+   - Record any issues or visual artifacts
+   - Note performance characteristics
+   - Suggest improvements based on observations

+4. **Iterative Improvement**
+   - Use documented observations to guide further development
+   - Prioritize fixes for identified issues
+   - Implement performance optimizations based on findings
+   - Retest after changes to verify improvements

+### Why Manual Testing?
+Automated testing of rendering components presents several challenges:
+- Visual output is difficult to verify programmatically
+- Performance characteristics vary by hardware
+- User experience aspects require human judgment
+- OpenGL context management complicates test automation
+- Interactive elements need real-time feedback

+By focusing on manual testing with structured observation and documentation, we can more effectively evaluate the renderer's quality and performance while maintaining development velocity.

 ## Test Coverage